Entanglement-symmetries of covariant channels: Frobenius algebras and f.d. - -algebras

-We say that a linear map between $G$-$C^*$-algebras with functional is \emph{covariant} if it is an intertwiner of corepresentations (Definition~\ref{def:unitarycorep}). \end{definition}
+We say that a linear map between f.d. $G$-$C^*$-algebras with functional is \emph{covariant} if it is an intertwiner of corepresentations (Definition~\ref{def:unitarycorep}). \end{definition}

-Definition~\ref{def:generalgcstaralg} is just a concrete way of saying that a $G$-$C^*$-algebra equipped with a $G$-invariant faithful positive linear functional is a Frobenius algebra in $\Rep(G)$.
-Following Proposition~\ref{prop:starhomscstaralg} we can identify $*$-homomorphisms, $*$-isomorphisms, and unitary $*$-isomorphisms of Frobenius algebras in $\Rep(G)$ with covariant $*$-homomorphisms, covariant $*$-isomorphisms, and functional-preserving covariant $*$-isomorphisms of $G$-$C^*$-algebras respectively.
+Definition~\ref{def:generalgcstaralg} is just a concrete way of saying that a f.d. $G$-$C^*$-algebra equipped with a $G$-invariant faithful positive linear functional is a Frobenius algebra in $\Rep(G)$.
+Following Proposition~\ref{prop:starhomscstaralg} we can identify $*$-homomorphisms, $*$-isomorphisms, and unitary $*$-isomorphisms of Frobenius algebras in $\Rep(G)$ with covariant $*$-homomorphisms, covariant $*$-isomorphisms, and functional-preserving covariant $*$-isomorphisms of f.d. $G$-$C^*$-algebras respectively.

-A $G$-$C^*$-algebra therefore corresponds to a $*$-isomorphism class of Frobenius algebras in $\Rep(G)$.
-In what follows we will use a result from~\cite{Neshveyev2018} to uniquely fix a functional for each $G$-$C^*$-algebra. \begin{lemma} Every $G$-$C^*$-algebra admits a unique $G$-invariant faithful positive linear functional such that the corresponding Frobenius algebra in $\Rep(G)$ is special, standard and satisfies $u^{\dagger} u = \dim_q(A)$. \end{lemma} \begin{proof} This is just~\cite[Thm.
+A f.d. $G$-$C^*$-algebra therefore corresponds to a $*$-isomorphism class of Frobenius algebras in $\Rep(G)$.
+In what follows we will use a result from~\cite{Neshveyev2018} to uniquely fix a functional for each f.d. $G$-$C^*$-algebra. \begin{lemma} Every f.d. $G$-$C^*$-algebra admits a unique $G$-invariant faithful positive linear functional such that the corresponding Frobenius algebra in $\Rep(G)$ is separable, standard and satisfies $u^{\dagger} u = \dim_q(A)$. \end{lemma} \begin{proof} This is just~\cite[Thm.
 2.11]{Neshveyev2018} with a different normalisation.
-There it was shown that there is a unique $G$-invariant state on any $G$-$C^*$-algebra such that the corresponding Frobenius algebra $A$ is standard and satisfies $u^{\dagger} u= 1$ and $mm^{\dagger}=\dim_q(A)\id_A$.
+There it was shown that there is a unique $G$-invariant state on any f.d. $G$-$C^*$-algebra such that the corresponding Frobenius algebra $A$ is standard and satisfies $u^{\dagger} u= 1$ and $mm^{\dagger}=\dim_q(A)\id_A$.
 Using a scalar $*$-isomorphism of Frobenius algebras ($u \mapsto \sqrt{\dim_q(A)} u$ and $m \mapsto \frac{1}{\sqrt{\dim_q(A)}} m$) we obtain the desired unique $G$-invariant faithful positive linear functional. \end{proof}